 This guide tries to cover basic troubleshooting: Some simple steps that can be taken by anyone with a multimeter and some spare time.
-It’s on continuous evolution, so you can expect modifications and updates.
+This document is continuously evolving, so you can expect modifications and updates.

 These steps do not try to cover everything, just the steps that would solve the most common problems after a kit assembly.

-When everything is assembled, before plugin the module to power:
+When everything is assembled, and before plugging the module power in:

 - Are all components in their right place?

-- Are all electrolitic capacitors soldered according to their polarity?
+- Are all electrolytic capacitors soldered according to their polarity?

 - Are all transistors and diodes soldered according to their polarity?

-- Is power connector properly oriented?
+- Is the power connector properly oriented?
 Power cable you will be using as well?

-- Is there any solder spot touching any other one close to it?
-In case of doubt check schematic and/or CAD files.
+- Are there any solder spots touching any other one close by?
+If you have doubts check the schematic and/or CAD files.

 - Do not place the ICs yet.
-Leave them for later
+Leave them until after the soldering work.

 When all these questions have positive answer plug it in, then…